Research Article | Open Access

 in first marriages (Amato, 2010).

-Research increasingly suggests that relational outcomes
+Research increasingly suggests that relational outcomes depend less on

-including emotional regulation, communication, conflict management, and
+regulation, communication, conflict management, and attachment security

-sustained improvements in marital satisfaction and reductions in conflict
+marital satisfaction and reductions in conflict (Hawkins et al., 2008).
+My

-(Hawkins et al., 2008).
-My observations over thirty years of teaching these
+observations over thirty years of teaching these skills to couples, as well as

-skills to couples, as well as reports from other marriage educators, validate
+reports from other marriage educators, validate that unhappy couples who learn

-that unhappy couples who learn the functional skills demonstrated in happier
+the functional skills demonstrated in happier marriages transform from unhappy

-marriages transform from unhappy and dissatisfied to stable and satisfying
+and dissatisfied to stable and satisfying marriages.
+(Gottman &

-2000).
+Levenson, 2000).

 From a public health perspective, marital distress is associated with increased risk for depression, anxiety disorders, cardiovascular disease, impaired immune functioning, and adverse outcomes for children (Robles et al., 2014; Whisman & Baucom, 2012).
 Taken together, this evidence supports the conclusion that contemporary marital dissatisfaction reflects not the failure of marriage as an institution but a mismatch between higher expectations and insufficient skill education.
 Framing marital competence as the result of learnable skills rather than the automatic result of love and commitment may reduce the emotional barrier to seeking help and yield measurable benefits for family health.